Frequently Asked Questions

 Mobile Calling:

-The full 7-digit number is required, with the leading digit (7 or 8) indicating the carrier.
-When designing your dialing interface, ensure your system can accommodate both landline and mobile formats.
+Use the full 7-digit number, with the leading digit (7 or 8) indicating the carrier.
+Design your dialing interface to accommodate both landline and mobile formats.

 Emergency and Essential Services

-Warning: It's highly recommended to store these emergency numbers in your phone's speed dial for rapid access in critical situations.
+Warning: Store these emergency numbers in your phone's speed dial for rapid access in critical situations.

 115